 Where HVAC Technicians Are in High Demand

-- Florida: Hurricanes, education and healthcare locations.
+- Florida: Hurricanes, educational and healthcare facilities.

-- California: Wildfires, transportation, energy and utility upgrades.
+- California: Wildfires, transportation, energy and utility projects.

 - Texas: Hurricanes, energy, utility and other infrastructure updates.